Bruno-Macedo/hacklab/Notes/OSCP_Report_Template.md

 # Narrative
 In this chapter we will describe in details the steps of our penetration tests.
-The chapter will be devided in sections, where each of them will focus in a different phase of this engagement.
+The chapter will be divided in sections, where each of them will focus in a different phase of this engagement.

+- Information Gathering: obtaining open source information based on website and google
+- Network and Service Enumeration: with specific tools, we enumerate the target to find open ports and their running services
+- Exploitation: this section describe the exploitation on the targe.
+It may be divided in several subsections, according to the number of exploited services, targets and other servers hidden behind the target, if they are not out of scope
+- House Cleaning: removal of installed tools or modified configuration
+- Conclusion: Everything that was learned during this engagement.

 ## Information Gathering

-**Exam Scope**

-172.16.203.133, 172.16.203.134, 172.16.203.135, 172.16.203.136

 ## Service Enumeration